 Foreign securities risk.
-Less information may be publicly available regarding foreign issuers.
+Less information may be publicly available regarding foreign issuers, including foreign government issuers.
 Foreign securities may be subject to foreign taxes and may be more volatile than U.S. securities.
 Currency fluctuations and political and economic developments may adversely impact the value of foreign securities.
 The risks of investing in foreign securities are magnified in emerging markets.
+Any depositary receipts are subject to most of the risks associated with investing in foreign securities directly because the value of a depositary receipt is dependent upon the market price of the underlying foreign equity security.
+Depositary receipts are also subject to liquidity risk.